Ongava Tented Camp has more of a bush feel than other lodges...

 Birdwatching: Birding on the Ongava Reserve and in Etosha is very good with over 300 species of bird, including ten out of Namibia's 14 endemics, such as the violet wood-hoopoe, bare-cheeked babbler, red-necked falcon and Carp's tit.See more ideas for Birdwatching in Namibia

-Walking safaris: Sharing the same property as Ongava Lodge, Ongava Tented Camp organises guided walking safaris within the private reserve, focusing on tracking white rhino.
-Black rhino are also resident, as well as lion, Hartmann's zebra, black-faced impala and eland.
-Your guides will be well trained and armed, ensuring you get the best out of your walking safari.See more ideas for Walking safaris in Namibia
+Walking safaris: Ongava Tented Camp organises guided walking safaris within the private reserve, focusing on tracking white rhino.
+Black rhino are also resident, as well as lion, and lots of plains game.
+The guides are well trained and armed, ensuring you get the best out of your walking safari.See more ideas for Walking safaris in Namibia

 Wildlife safaris: Within the Ongava Reserve, and with Etosha National Park on the doorstep, Ongava Tented Camp offers wonderful wildlife viewing including the opportunity to see black and white rhino, elephant, lion, cheetah, leopard and a plethora of plains game.See more ideas for Wildlife safaris in Namibia